Program Control Flow Browser

 Opening the Program Control Flow Browser

 To open a program in the Program Control Flow Browser, it must first be successfully parsed by the language servers.
-This requires the program to be free of critical syntax errors and for all referenced copybooks or include files to be properly resolved.
-Any issues that may impede parsing are reported in the Problems viewopen in new window within VS Code, where users can identify and address them accordingly.
-If a program cannot be parsed, or is still in the process of being parsed, attempting to open it in the Program Control Flow Browser will result in an error message being displayed.
+This requires the program to be free of critical syntax errors and for all referenced copybooks, include files, or macro libraries to be resolved.
+Any issues that hinder parsing appear in the Problems viewopen in new window within VS Code, where users can identify and address them.
+If the program fails to parse or remains in the parsing stage, attempts to open it in the Program Control Flow Browser triggers an error message.

 The Program Control Flow Browser can be opened in the following ways:

-• Cmd ⌘/Ctrl + Shift + P to open the command palette and run the command >IBM Z Open Editor: Show in Program Control Flow while viewing a COBOL program.
+• Cmd ⌘/Ctrl + Shift + P to open the command palette and run the command >IBM Z Open Editor: Show in Program Control Flow while viewing a COBOL or PL/I program.

-• Right-click within a COBOL program and select Show In > Program Control Flow.
+• Right-click within a COBOL or PL/I program and select Show In > Program Control Flow.

 Either method is available for local programs or for remote programs accessed through Zowe Explorer or the z/OS Resources Table.
 The view opens in the VS Code panel by default but can be repositioned to other areas of the editor if required.
-The view cannot be opened for a copybook or include file.
+The view cannot be opened for a copybook, include file, or macro library.

 The graph in the Program Control Flow Browser can be navigated by scrolling horizontally and vertically, or by using arrow keys to move the view in any direction.